-Welcome to Feature My Food Friday!
+Welcome to Feature My Food Fridays!
 Today, I am introducing a woman after my own heart.
 After her first trip to Paris, Beeta adopted a love for everything French, including cooking and baking.
 Since then, Beeta has worked as a bread and pastry instructor and she is the author of the French food blog ‘Mon Petit Four.’

 Hello!
 My name is Beeta and I’m a proclaimed Francophile.
 I find the whole French motto of ‘good food, good wine, and good company’ to be a sort of life philosophy that I adamantly adhere to.
 I adore sharing the meals I create with my family and friends; the laughs and memories shared at the table are some of my most cherished.